 Conditions such as heatstroke can be easily prevented by taking precautionary measures on a hot day.
-Follow these steps to ensure your pet is kept safe:
+Follow the below steps to ensure your pet is kept safe;

-- Never leave your pet in the car, even with the windows open.
+- Never leave your pet in the car, even with the window is open

-- When barbecuing, keep your pet away from leftover bones or other foods that would get stuck in the digestive tract.
+- When barbecuing, keep your pet away from leftover bones or other foods that could get stuck in the digestive tract

 What To Do If You Suspect Heatstroke

-If you suspect that your pet has heatstroke, follow these three steps:
+If you suspect that your pet has heatstroke, follow these steps:

-- Call your vet to tel them that you are on your way.
-Immediate veterinary attention is recommended.
+- Call your vet to tell them that you are on your way.
+Immediate veterinary attention is recommended

 - In the car, keep your air conditioning on or your windows down, to keep your pet cool.